About Our Reporting

 Reporting Frameworks and Scope

 We report our sustainability performance using internationally recognized reporting standards and frameworks.
-This includes reporting guidelines, indicators and terminology developed by IPIECA, the Global Reporting Initiative (GRI) G4 guidelines, the Oil and Gas Sector Supplement and the Task Force on Climate-Related Financial Disclosures (TCFD).
-Our reporting is also informed by the Sustainability Accounting Standards Board (SASB) recommendations.
-We provide regular information to the CDP, Dow Jones Sustainability Index (DJSI) and other top-tier organizations that assess the economic, social and environmental performance of companies.
+This includes reporting guidelines, indicators and terminology developed by the Task Force on Climate-Related Financial Disclosures (TCFD), the Sustainability Accounting Standards Board (SASB), IPIECA, the Global Reporting Initiative (GRI) G4 guidelines, and the Oil and Gas Sector Supplement.
+We provide regular information to the CDP climate, Dow Jones Sustainability Index (DJSI) and other top-tier organizations that assess the ESG performance of companies.
 We engage with Disclosing the Facts, MSCI, Sustainalytics, and ISS E&S QualityScore, all of whom rate us based on publicly available information.
-We have mapped relevant IPIECA, GRI, UN Global Compact Principles, SASB and TCFD disclosures for stakeholder convenience and we continue to assess alignment with other emerging frameworks.
+We have mapped relevant TCFD, SASB, IPIECA, GRI and UN Global Compact Principles disclosures for stakeholder convenience, and we continue to assess alignment with other emerging frameworks.

 Environmental Data Quality and Assurance

 The accuracy of the information reflected in our report is very important to us.
-We use a triennial process for third-party limited assurance for selected metrics, including energy use, flaring, water use and safety.
-We conduct annual assurance for our Scope 1, Scope 2 and Scope 3 GHG emissions.
-We are in the process of assuring the 2018 GHG emissions data, which will be complete this fall.
+We use a triennial process for third-party limited assurance for selected metrics, including energy use, flaring and water use.
+We conduct annual assurance for our scope 1, scope 2 and scope 3 GHG emissions.
+The verification and assurance process for 2019 data will include reasonable and limited assurance in countries having a regulatory requirement to verify reported emissions, including Australia, Canada and Norway.
+In addition, it will consist of independent third-party limited assurance of scope 1, scope 2 and scope 3 GHG emissions as well as selected environmental and safety metrics including energy use, flaring, water, criteria air pollutants, waste and liquid hydrocarbon spills.
+That assurance will be complete fall 2020.

 We have several practices in place to provide the best available data at the time of publication including: